-TW2 currently records 3 types of route, in the form of ‘layers’ which are overlaid onto OS basemaps.
-Each layer can be displayed separately, or they can all be displayed together.
+TW2 currently records green lanes, in the form of ‘layers’ which are overlaid onto various basemaps.
+Each layer can be displayed separately, or they can be displayed together.
 It’s important to understand which is which, and how they have been established.

 UCRs (coloured blue in TW2)

 This layer is a record of all non-classified roads which are denoted “ORPA” on 2017 Ordnance Survey Maps.
 ORPA stands for Other Route with Public Access and is intended to indicate a highway that is included on the List of Streets Maintainable at Public Expense.
 Every local authority is required to keep a List of Streets which includes all publicly maintainable highways.
 Although it does not directly deal with public rights, there is a common presumption that all rural ways included on the List of Streets carry public vehicular rights unless there is evidence to the contrary.
 Some local authorities have a disclaimer on their List of Streets to the effect that inclusion of a route is not proof of vehicular rights, so it is important to check the position with your local GLASS rep or the local Highway Authority before you drive any ORPA/UCR.
 Some ORPAs are remnants of old roads which have been bypassed but not legally stopped up.
 They may be cul-de-sacs, or impassable, or even dangerous to use.

 ORPAs are often referred to as UCRs because these minor public highways were generally known as Unclassified County Roads.
 These days the term ‘UCR’ has no legal meaning - some councils have other terminology which they use, such as “Non-Classified Highway” (NCH), “E Road”, or similar.

 Whilst ORPAs are shown on OS maps as having public access, the depiction of a road, track or path of any description on an Ordnance Survey map is, of itself, no evidence of a public right of way.